mode19/testrail-cli/README.md

 - `--runId` or `-r`
   - Required.
 The ID of the test run for which you wish to report test results.
 - `--file` or `-f`
   - Required.
-The path to a junit XML file (or a path to a directory containing such files).
+The path to a xUnit XML file (or a path to a directory containing such files).

 __Examples__